 The Authority has built a fire station and youth facility for £6.152m on land currently owned by Liverpool City Council.
 Although a lease is in place between the Authority and Liverpool City Council no further cash flows are envisaged.
-The building was revalued in the year by £0.514m
+The youth facility is currently in the process of being transferred to Liverpool Mutual Homes.